vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 One important feature of message routing is the ability to filter incoming data before routing to an endpoint.
 The filter, written as a SQL query, directs output through a route only when certain conditions are met.

 One of the easiest ways to filter data is to evaluate a message property.
-You may recall adding message properties to your device messages in the previous exercise.
-The code that you added looked like the following:
+The code in your simulated device app configures device-to-cloud messages as follows:

 ```csharp
 ...